jerryscript-project/iotjs/docs/Build-for-Linux.md

 sudo apt-get install gyp cmake build-essential
 ```

-gcc/g++ compiler 4.8 and upper versions are required to compile.
-If you have any problems upgrading to 4.8, please google.
-One of those helped me is [how-to-install-gcc-4-8](http://askubuntu.com/questions/271388/how-to-install-gcc-4-8).
+gcc/g++ compiler 4.8 or higher versions are required to compile.
+If you don't know how to do it, you can get some help from [how-to-install-gcc-4-8](http://askubuntu.com/questions/271388/how-to-install-gcc-4-8) or google.

 ### 1. Get the sources

 Clone our repository to look around and test it.
-If it attracts you and want to try something interests, please fork it.
+If it attracts you and you want to try something interested, please fork it.

 To get the source for this repository,
 ```
 cd harmony
 git clone https://github.com/Samsung/iotjs.git
 cd iotjs
 ```

-Sub modules(_http-parser_, _JerryScript_, _libuv_ and _libtuv_) will be pulled.
+Sub-modules(_http-parser_, _JerryScript_, _libuv_ and _libtuv_) will be pulled.
 And matching hash will be checked out for your current IoT.js version when you run the build script.

 ### 2. Build all at once

-IoT.js and required sub-modules are generated all at once in tools folder with build.py.
+IoT.js and required sub-modules are generated all at once in tools directory with build.py.

 ```
 cd iotjs